Async-Hub/AuthZI/docs-builder/documents/microsoft-orleans/index.md

 # Authorization functionality for Microsoft Orleans

-The set of security packages for Microsoft Orleans 2.x.x/3.1.x provide the ability to use the same authorization functionality which is used in ASP.NET Core 2.x/3.x.
-It allows sharing IdentityServer4 (version 2 or version 3) with MS Orleans grains and any ASP.NET Core 2.x/3.x application.
+The set of security packages for Microsoft Orleans 3.* provide the ability to use the same authorization functionality which is used in ASP.NET Core
+It allows to use Azure Active Directory or IdentityServer4 v4.0 with MS Orleans grains and any ASP.NET Core 3.* or 5.* application.

 ![Image 1](Index1.jpg)